-STEMteachersNYC cultivates excellence in STEM teaching and promotes deep understanding and success for students through innovative, teacher-led professional development.
+STEMteachersNYC is a nonprofit organization dedicated to supporting a community of STEM teachers across the NYC region.
+Our mission is to cultivate excellence in STEM teaching and to promote deep understanding and success for students through innovative, teacher-led professional development.
 Our weekend workshops are offered during the school year and multi-week workshop intensives occur in the summer, led by master teachers.
 We welcome and encourage teachers from across the globe, the US, and the local New York City area!

 For teachers, by teachers, about teaching.